En0chTan/Team168-Hackabie/README.md

 (5) The text processed will now be compared with available commands (or translated as needed) and matched with the correct intents.
 (6) Now the server can process the correct commands and go to Task 2!

-<<<<<<< Updated upstream
-Thank you, if you're interested in how we'll do this, do consider letting us into finals and (maybe give us some datasets/credits for model training purposes (or not!))
+## Thank you, if you're interested in how we'll do this, do consider letting us into finals and (maybe give us some datasets/credits for model training purposes (or not!))

 <br></br>